 *Note: For more events go to the U Events calendar or Alumni Association Events calendar.

-You will receive permission numbers for 2-3 courses for your first semester on the program:
+You may receive permission numbers for 2-3 courses for your first semester on the program:

 Des 2101: Design and Visual Presentation